YixiongLin/hello-world/README.md

 Hey guys!

-This is Elvis, I like playing basketball and coding!
+This is Elvis, a Hofstra student major in computer science.